centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Electricity-Consumption-1-part3.png)

-> If the host group contains more that five UPSs, only the four most
+> If the host group contains more than five UPSs, only the four most
 > energy-consuming ones will be displayed.
 A fifth category will include
 > the remaining UPSs.